ThibodeauAshley-FS/VersionControlPractice/README.md

 **Week 1**: This week I have worked on a variety of tasks from making a C# project, Creating a GitHub student account, Learning Terminal Commands to better use GitHub, and using Markdown syntax.
 Though I found using Terminal challenging I’m excited to get more familiar with it and see what follows in the weeks to come.

 **Week 2**:
+This week was quite busy as we touch on multiple topics including OOP, UML.
+We also continued upon last weeks topics of Markup syntax, maintaining, managing and iterate code within a repositiory by adding new elements to the projects we are working on and Updating them with new feedback acquired throughout the week.
+Along with that, we also learned more indepth about UML and how it is utilized in planning enviroments in todays industrys.

 **Week 3**: